 These conditions do not need to take over your life.
 Seeking professional help can guide you to a treatment that works best for you.
 Once suitable treatment is found, you will feel much more in control and find life more enjoyable.

 It’s time to see your primary-care doctor or a mental-health specialist for an evaluation if you are suffering from any of the mental and/or physical symptoms discussed above of the conditions treated by paroxetine hydrochloride.
 This is especially true if they are severely affecting your ability to function in your daily tasks and interact with other people.
 Don’t wait for things to become unbearable; there is no shame in getting help and there are many medications and therapies available that can significantly alleviate symptoms.
+K Health offers K Therapy, a text-based therapy program that includes unlimited messaging with a licensed therapist, plus free resources designed by mental health experts to use on your own.

 How K Health Can Help